Concepts Creator - David Clynk

 How to Sketch a Building Design

-Learn to draw a building design and quickly populate your sketch with this 3-step tutorial by David Clynk, featuring his new People in Elevation object library for Concepts.
+Learn to draw a building design and populate your sketch with this 3-step tutorial by David Clynk, featuring his People in Elevation object library for Concepts.

 People in Elevation

 My name is David Clynk.
 I live and work in Melbourne and I’m the National Design Manager for one of Australia’s largest residential builders, Simonds Homes.
 I have 30 years industry experience and my primary role is to help the business deliver our Display Home program across four states, and oversee all future product ranges that our exceptional teams deliver into our client markets.

 What was your motivation for designing the People in Elevation library?

 There are a few reasons I decided to develop this library.
 Initially it was out of convenience for myself to build a library - I was always drawing new people to suit the environment I was designing to, and I started to grow a nice collection of people.
 I was placing them in my sketches all the time and thought these could be handy for others that don’t have time to source their own people sets.